env0-labs/env0.terminal/docs/env0.terminal_REFERENCE.md

 - **Debug info** is shown in bright yellow for visibility.
 - **Unsafe by design:** debug commands can break normal flow and are for developer use only.
 - **NOTE:** Debug command logic is specified in the contract, but is **not implemented** as of Milestone 1B.
+- DebugUtility is now used for all debug output during JSON loading, filesystem parsing, and conversion.
+Console.WriteLine is deprecated.
+- Debug messages are only visible when debug mode is enabled, and include full context tags and trace output.

 ---